-conf/
+• conf/

 This directory contains default configuration files for Nova Bonita.
-That includes the "environment" xml file (including services and objects used as default by the engine), login modules (JAAS compliant login modules samples) and hibernate persistence configuration (as a default implementation to handle Nova Bonita persistence).
-Standard (JSE) and Enterprise (JEE) versions are provided as well as out of the box integration with JBoss and JOnAS application servers as well as with Easybeans EJB3 container doc/
+That includes "environment" xml files (including services and objects used as default by the engine), login modules configurations (JAAS compliant login modules samples) and hibernate persistence configuration (as a default implementation to handle Nova Bonita persistence).
+Standard (JSE) and Enterprise (JEE) versions are provided for JBoss and JOnAS application servers as well as with Easybeans EJB3 container doc/

-This directory contains the documentation of Nova Bonita:
+This directory contains Nova Bonita documentation: